 The first stop led us to some giant carving and Cinderella pumpkins, and a fellow named Gene.
 Gene has another farm in Pennsylvania where he hires the Amish to work for him.
 His wife died a few years ago, and this property we stopped at had fallen a bit into decline.
 Gene grew and grows a number of trees and shrubs for landscaping, but with the economic downturn found himself without a clientele.
 He was selling his giant pumpkins to a farmer who sells in Union Square, and it seems like these odds and ends are how he supports himself these days.
 I asked him something about his high tunnels and he lamented that Chelsea and I weren’t around when he was doing serious farming, as we clearly know what we are talking about.
 He was a friendly, funny guy, and he insisted we take some of his tomatoes with him when we left.

-We traveled further down the road and finally came to Fred’s place.
+We traveled further down the road, past a few attractions and finally came to Fred’s place.
 It’s a beautiful, spacious property with wood buildings scattered across it.
 I roused Fred from the Giants game and he came out and gave us a tour of his grounds.

 Fred, as you can see, has highlanders.
 Three of them – his bull, Mahoney, and two pregnant ladies.
 As our tour progressed, these three followed us around until they paused to take a dip in the pond that Fred dug years ago to the exact dimensions of a hockey rink for his kids.